 A variety of natural or synthetic solid particulates, both organic and inorganic is already being commercially used as reinforcing fillers in polymeric composites.
-While ceramic powders such as alumina (Al2O3), silicon carbide (SiC), silica (SiO2), titanium (TiO2) etc. are widely used as conventional fillers, the use of industrial wastes for such purpose is hardly found.
-In view of this, in the present work an industrial waste such as Flyash are chosen as particulate fillers to be used in the composites.
-The other industrial waste used in this investigation is flyash used here is of Cenosphere type and has been collected from the Captive Power Plant of National Aluminium Co.
-(NALCO) located at Angul in India.
+While ceramic powders such as Alumina (Al2O3), Silicon Carbide (SiC), silica (SiO2), titanium (TiO2) etc. are widely used as conventional fillers.
+In view of this, in the present work a conventional filler such as Silicon Carbide (SiC) are chosen as particulate fillers to be used in the composites.